 There are a few key differences between trading our securities and trading exchange-listed securities which is explained here: Part 2 - Trading.
-The five major market participants include:
+The five major participants include:

 - Inter-dealer Quotation/Trading Systems (e.g., OTC Markets Group’s OTC Link® ATS)

-Companies – Companies sell their securities in public marketplaces to raise capital, complete an acquisition or provide liquidity for existing shareholders to exit their investments.
+Companies – Companies sell their securities in public markets to raise capital, complete an acquisition or provide liquidity for existing shareholders to exit their investments.
 Companies may issue and sell shares in the market pursuant to the safe-harbor guidelines under SEC Rule 144 and 144A.

-Investors – Investors that trade in our marketplaces vary in their knowledge and experience and range from large institutional money managers to high-net worth individuals and other retail investors.
+Investors – Investors that trade in our markets vary in their knowledge and experience and range from large institutional money managers to high-net worth individuals and other retail investors.
 OTC Markets Group facilitates information transparency in the market by aggregating and disseminating real-time broker-dealer prices and sizes and by operating the electronic trading platform on which companies trade.
 OTC Markets Group also provides Investor Relations services to all companies so that they can make their financial and other corporate disclosure readily and widely available to investors.

-All investors must execute their transactions (buy and sell orders) in OTCQX, OTCQB and OTC Pink securities through a FINRA-registered broker-dealer.
+All investors must execute their transactions (buy and sell orders) in OTCQX, OTCQB and Pink securities through a FINRA-registered broker-dealer.
 More information on trading is available in Part 2 – Trading.

 Broker-Dealers – FINRA registered broker-dealers may participate in the market by executing client orders and principal orders.
 Broker-dealers earn revenues from commissions charged on orders, the bid (buy) and ask (sell) spread (the difference between what an investor is willing to buy and sell for a security), and principal trading (investing the firm’s capital in an investment/trading strategy).